thoth-tech/documentation/docs/OnTrack/Task Submission & Redesign/Cybersecurity reports/cybersecurity-report-overall.md.md

 1. Network Security Threats

 - Interception of communication between users and the website through MitM (Man- in-the-Middle) attacks.
-- Attacks that cripple the website’s availability, such as Distributed Denial of Service (DDoS).
+- Attacks that cripple the website availability, such as Distributed Denial of Service (DDoS).
 - Insecure Wi-Fi networks, for instance, increase the risk of eavesdropping.
   - Data Security Risks
 - Unauthorised access to sensitive data due to inadequate encryption.